How disputes work

 Unchallengeable disputes

-You can’t challenge some types of disputes under the rules of the card network they were processed on.
+You can't challenge some types of disputes under the rules of the card network that they were processed on.
 In general, they are immediately closed as lost, and you have no opportunity to present evidence to the issuer.

 Disputed amount